NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 **Finally** we can compute the **read coverage normalised to 1x coverage** using tool ``bamCoverage`` from `deepTools <http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html>`_, a set of tools developed for ChIP-seq data analysis and visualisation.
-Normalised tracks enable comparing libraries sequenced to a different depth when viewing them in a genome browser such as `IGV <http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html>`_.
+Normalised tracks enable comparing libraries sequenced to a different depth when viewing them in a genome browser such as ``IGV``.

 We are still working with subset of data (chromosomes 1 and 2) hence the **effective genome size** used here is 492449994 (4.9e8).
 For **hg19** the effective genome size would be set to 2.45e9 (see `publication <http://www.nature.com/nbt/journal/v27/n1/fig_tab/nbt.1518_T1.html>`_.